10KD/kicstarter/README.md

 ### Projects

 To create projects, I implemented a project form component.
 The form component provides relevant forms under different tabs to input information regarding the project.
-By nesting all the relevant pages under one concise component, I was able to avoid needing to create a large form that requires you to scroll up and down the page repeatedly in order to create a project.
+By nesting all of the relevant pages under one concise component, I was able to avoid needing to create a large form that requires you to scroll up and down the page in order to create a project.
 To achieve this, I stored a key value pair indicating which form should be rendered depending on what tab the user clicks on.

 ```ruby
 basicsForm () {